When UNC Kenan-Flagler announced plans to offer its top MBA program in an online format 10 years ago, the news was met with skepticism.

 MBA@UNC shows online learning isn’t a solitary experience.
 Students don’t just watch lectures; they interact with and learn from classmates – talented working professionals – and their professors in live classes.
 That continues in study groups, group projects, simulations and case competitions.

 “It’s an incredible community of working professionals,” says Erica LeBlanc (MBA ’16), technical field productivity and readiness lead at Amazon Web Services.
 “Everyone is eager to share experiences and we dissect day-to-day challenges during class.
-The experience instills the core values in us – teamwork, collaboration, integrity, inclusion, community and excellence.”
+The experience instills the School’s core values in us.”

 “Even though it is online, you really do build relationships and get to know people as if you were right there,” says Meg Thomann (MBA ’23), managing director and editor of One Grand Books.
 “It’s been a wonderful experience.
 I’m really glad for the structure of the live sessions with my classmates, I’ve collaborated with people I wouldn’t have otherwise met in my career, and it’s worked beautifully to expand my network and perspective.”